test-kitchen/kitchen-google/README.md

 ### name

-Name to give to instance; unlike EC2's "Name" tag, this is used as an instance identifier and must be unique; if none is specified, a unique name will be auto-generated; note that auto-generated names must be used if there is more than one test suite.
+Name to give to instance; unlike EC2's "Name" tag, this is used as an instance identifier and must be unique.
+If none is specified, a unique name will be auto-generated; note that auto-generated names must be used if there is more than one test suite.
 Default:
 `<suite>-<platform>-<UUID>`